nnorius/programming_projects/Games/Unity3D_BearSurvival/README.md

 Natural State

--	The bear will follow a behavior sequence of three actions o	1.
-Wander to one random position o	2.
-Idle for 10 seconds o	3.
-Fall back to sleep (Move to Sleep State, sense radius contracts)
+-	The bear will follow a behavior sequence of three actions
+    -	1. Wander to one random position
+    -	2. Idle for 10 seconds
+    -	3. Fall back to sleep (Move to Sleep State, sense radius contracts)
 -	If at any time it senses the player again during this sequence it will move back to Hostile State

 **Flora**\